-- individuals from August to December of 2016.
+I. KEY INFORMANT INTERVIEWS.
+Face-to-face interviews were conducted with nearly 40 individuals from August to December of 2016.
 HSP key informants include health and public officials, service providers, representatives from advocacy groups, consumers, and other community leaders.
 The purpose of the interviews was to collect qualitative information that would allow for confirmation and refinement of quantitative data findings.
 This information provided important context and clarified the needs and priorities of the community.
 Finally, the interviews identified a series of core initiatives, tied to community need and health system capacity, that were likely to have broad buy-in for the HSP.
-A list of HSP key informant interviews can be found in Appendix A. - II.
+A list of HSP key informant interviews can be found in Appendix A.

+II.
 PRIMARY CARE KEY INFORMANT INTERVIEWS.
 Approximately 20 primary care providers were interviewed to inform the HSP and the Primary Care Needs Assessment (PCNA).
-Interviews explored the underlying root causes of access barriers, no-show rates, limited acceptance of Medicaid insured patients by private providers, and related health system issues. - III.
+Interviews explored the underlying root causes of access barriers, no-show rates, limited acceptance of Medicaid insured patients by private providers, and related health system issues.

+III.
 COMMUNITY FORUMS.
 Three community forums, one in Wards 7/8 (December 7, 2016), one in Ward 5 (December 10, 2016), and one in Ward 4 (January 14, 2017), were held to gather information directly from community residents, particularly in the wards that were experiencing the greatest health disparities.